faryabiLab/dockerize-workflows/README.md

 ```
 ## Scalability
 Currently, the pipeline's scalable features are implemented as `cpu` and `mem` input options in `<workflow>_inputs.json`.
 Each memory/compute-heavy tasks is given its own version of the variable, with `cpu` representing cores and `mem` representing memory in gigabytes. \
-The aforementioned `concurrent-job-limit` variable within the Cromwell config file sets the upper limit on how many samples that can be processed at once.
+The aforementioned `concurrent-job-limit` variable within the Cromwell config file sets the upper limit on how many jobs, or samples, that can be processed at once.